 What will really distinguish one CFO’s ultimate performance from that of another are his or her leadership competencies.

 However, not all results are achieved equally.
-Some may require deep cost cutting and others strategic growth initiatives.
+Some may require deep cost-cutting and other strategic growth initiatives.
 While a turnaround situation will require a more surgical approach, most private equity investment theses will require the company to grow and evolve in new and different ways.
-In these instances, the successful CFO will have a build mentality and align the team appropriately to drive major change management initiatives, bringing a willingness to challenge existing ideas and facilitate continuous improvement.
+In these instances, the successful CFO will have a building mentality and align the team appropriately to drive major change management initiatives, bringing a willingness to challenge existing ideas and facilitate continuous improvement.

 Importantly, the CFO will have the ability to collaborate with the CEO as a strategic thought partner, aligning around a shared vision for the organization and shaping the finance strategy in support of the company’s business objectives.
 The strategic CFO will be creative and capable of thinking broadly about business – not just financial – issues in order to contribute to the bigger picture.
 Strategic orientation is particularly relevant when the investment thesis calls for inorganic growth.

 Finally, as the head of the finance function, the successful private equity CFO will be a strong team leader, with a proven track record of building high-performance finance teams and driving accountability for achieving measurable shareholder value.
 This will require the CFO to assess and develop the best internal talent and attract and retain the best available external talent.